History of the Netherlands: The Dutch in Asia: The Dutch East India Company

 By the 17th century, the Dutch East India Company established their base in parts of Ceylon (modern-day Sri Lanka).
 Afterward, they established ports in Dutch occupied Malabar, leading to Dutch settlements and trading posts in India.
 However, their expansion into India was halted, after their defeat in the Battle of Colachel by the Kingdom of Travancore, during the Travancore-Dutch War.
 The Dutch never recovered from the defeat and no longer posed a large colonial threat to India.

-Eventually, the 18th century saw the Dutch East India Company weighted down by corruption, and the VOC eventually went bankrupt in 1800.
+Eventually, the 18th century saw the Dutch East India Company weighed down by corruption, and the VOC eventually went bankrupt in 1800.
 Its possessions were taken over by the government and turned into the Dutch East Indies.